stormchaserroleplaying/stormchaserRPG/Spells/1/Warding/index.md

 ## Absorb Elements
 *1st Level Warding*<br>
-**Casting Time:** Trigger - You take acid, cold, electric, fire, or sonic damage.
+**Casting Time:** 1 Action<br>
 **Range:** Self<br>
 **Components:** S<br>
 **Duration:** 1 Round

-*You capture incoming energy, lessening its effect and your store it for an attack of your own.*
+*You capture incoming energy, lessening its effect and storing it for an attack of your own.*

-When this spell is cast, you have resistance to the trigging damage type until the start of your next turn.
-Also, the first time that you hit with a melee or ranged  attacks within the next round, the target takes an extra 1d6 damage of the triggering type, and the spell ends.
+You gain resistance to elemental damage for the duration.
+If you took damage of these types within the last round, you recover half the stamina that you lost.

-This spell triggers the first time you take acid, cold, electric, fire, or sonic damage, with the following exceptions: on your turn, or when you roll initiative, you may declare a specific trigger for this spell, or not to use it at all.
+If you absorb damage using this spell, then the first time that you hit with a melee or ranged attack on your next turn, the target takes an extra 1d6 damage of the triggering type and the spell ends.

-**At Higher Levels.** When you cast this spell using 2 or more mana, the extra damage increases by 1d6 for each point of mana above the 1st.
+**At Higher Levels.** When you cast this spell using 2 or more mana, for each point of mana above the 1st you gain an additional instance of resistance and the extra damage increases by 1d6.

 ## Alarm
 *1st Level Warding (Ritual)*<br>